Planar objects state diagram

 Disabling

 In the Disabling state the Disable command is executed.
 At the end of this command, the component is in the Disabled state.
-In the Disabling state, an Enable command can be sent that cancels the Disable command and causes the state to change to Enabling.
+In the Disabling state, a Enable command can be sent that cancels the Disable command and causes the state to change to Enabling.

 Disabled